All Episodes

 He writes, President Bush is vulnerable on immigration.

-All my constituent town meetings want to talk about immigration and why Washington's still spending so much money, said the Representative Kevin Brady of Texas.
+All my constituent town meetings want to talk about immigration and why Washington's still spending so much money, said Representative Kevin Brady of Texas.

-Indeed, 17 of the 37 GOP House and Senate members who responded to a national journal survey last month, identified immigration as the issue most on the minds of their constituents.
+Indeed, 17 of the 37 GOP House and Senate members who responded to a National Journal survey last month identified immigration as the issue most on the minds of their constituents.

 You can't go to California without this being the number one topic that comes up.

-You just you can't do it.
+You just, you can't do it.

-It's all anybody is uh is concerned about.
+It's all anybody is concerned about.

-One Republican um identified immigration as the issue on which the mismatch between the federal government's inaction and the realities at home is the greatest.
+One Republican identified immigration as the issue on which the mismatch between the federal government's inaction and the realities at home is the greatest.

 The same survey identified why Democrats think they have some running room with their base on immigration.